tkem/mopidy-mobile/README.rst

 Mopidy-Mobile is a Mopidy_ Web extension and hybrid mobile app, currently supporting iOS 7+ and Android 4.4.

 This project is in early development.
-At this time it is not much more than a UI mockup/prototype, and most features will not work as expected.
+At this time, it's still missing some essential functionality, and it will not always work as expected.

 Initial working releases will be announced on the `Mopidy mailing list`_ and/or `discussion forum`_.

 Installation